botbind/docs/index.md

 Thats it, you have uploaded your very first addon to the bot bind addon storage.

 ::: warning Do not publish your version
-If you are testing out the submissions process, only send a version for approval when you have developed something more useful.
+Only send a version for approval when you have developed something more useful.
+You cannot delete an addon once its published.
 :::

 Feel free to explore the rest of the documentation to figure out where to go from here.
 You can join our [Discord server](https://discord.gg/asdasd) if you unsure about something.